-There are a number of other Policies and Procedures that Trainees may refer to throughout the duration of their training programmes.
+There are several BST Policies and Procedures that Trainees may refer to throughout the duration of their training programmes.
 Below is a summary of these policies and procedures.
-For further detail please see the individual policy or procedure which is available on www.rcpi.ie.

 RCPI Policies

 - Roles and Responsibility of a Trainer

 - Post Reassignment Policy

 - Job Sharing Policy

 - Progression through Training: Higher Specialist Training

 - Anti-Bullying Policy

 - Appeals Policy: Postgraduate Training

 - Disciplinary Process for Postgraduate Specialist Training

 - Equal Opportunities Policy

 - Grievance Policy: Postgraduate Training

 - HST Allocation Policy